Step-by-Step Guide: Fixing Grammar Instantly With AI Keyboards

 Ever wondered how to fix those annoying grammar mistakes on your phone without switching apps?
 Or maybe you've sent a text with a cringey typo and wished you could've caught it before hitting send?
-AI keyboards are changin' the game for mobile writing, and I'm gonna show you exactly how to use 'em to fix your grammar instantly.
+AI keyboards are transforming mobile writing in 2026, and honestly, they've become so much smarter than just a year ago.
+I'm going to show you exactly how to use them to fix your grammar instantly and write with more confidence, whether you're messaging a friend or drafting an important email.

 What exactly are these AI grammar keyboards everyone's talking about?
 And how do they actually work behind the scenes?